-In English, students study the ideas and stories that have shaped the world, so that by the end of Year 11 they can debate, challenge ideas and write with confidence.
+In English, pupils study the ideas and stories that have shaped the world, so that by the end of Year 11 they can debate, challenge ideas and write with confidence.
 Through exploration of a wide range of prose, plays and poetry, students will gain the knowledge to become critical and analytical thinkers, and to communicate with clarity, accuracy and precision.

 Content is carefully sequenced following the principles of a mastery curriculum so that students have a full understanding of the knowledge taught.
 Grammar, vocabulary, literary concepts and historical and social contexts are organised in a systematic way.
-Texts have been sequenced so that they become increasingly complex.
-In their written communication, students

-In their written communication, students become increasingly fluent and precise, crafting both fiction and non-fiction texts.
+Texts become increasingly complex.
+In their written communication, pupils become increasingly fluent and precise, crafting both fiction and non-fiction texts.